-So how else can you ensure people feel appreciated for their efforts and are willing to go the extra mile at a time when the business needs everyone to be pulling their weight and performing at their peak?
+So, how else can you ensure people feel appreciated for their efforts and are willing to go the extra mile at a time when the business needs everyone to be pulling their weight and performing better?

 But I particularly liked some of the low or no-cost ideas for rewarding and motivating staff highlighted by management consultant Leslie Allan in this week’s edition of the online magazine HRZone.

 It may only sound like a small gesture, but a sincere, handwritten note of thanks for a job well done can go a very long way.
 Employees will appreciate the fact you have taken the time and trouble to put pen to paper and will feel that their efforts have been appreciated.
 Ditto a more official letter of appreciation which can be copied to senior managers in the business and placed on the employees personnel file.